ZoneMinder/zoneminder/README.txt

   and because in some unusual circumstances it may still be more accurate  (see the ZM_FAST_IMAGE_BLENDS option for details).
-  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  'Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
+  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  `Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
   If an alarm is detected then a lot of file system and database activity takes place which is limited by the speed of  these resources so the gain will not be as much.

 o    Remote Authentication.
 This document has previously indicated that basic authentication for network cameras could be used by entering a hostname of the form of
 <user>:<pass>@<hostname>.
 This was not actually the case as
 the relevant authentication header was never sent.
-This is now fixed and addresses of this form can now be used.

-o     Filter  Date Parsing.
-The zmfilter.pl date  parsing  now correctly reports when dates or times which it cannot  parse are used.

-o     Monitor  Independent  Filters.
+This is now fixed and addresses of this form can now be used. o    Filter Date Parsing.
+The zmfilter.pl date parsing now correctly reports when dates or times which it cannot parse are used. o    Monitor Independent Filters.
 Previously filters were closely tied to a monitor and a new filter had to be created for each monitor.
 This has now changed and filters can now specify an associated monitor in the same was as other parameters.
 Links have now been added to the main console view to allow you to view lists of events from all monitors in one and saved filters can now affected as many or as few monitors as you wish.
 IMPORTANT: Please note that as part of the upgrade process all your filters will have any automatic actions unset.
 This is because the previous affinity to a particular monitor has now been removed and you may be left with several filters all doing the same thing to all of the events or have filters which for instance delete events on only one monitor but which now would delete them for all of them.
-It is recommended that you review your list of  saved filters  and  delete  duplicates before adding  any  monitor specific terms and resetting the actions for any that remain.

-o     New Filter Operators.
+It is recommended that you review your list of saved filters and delete duplicates before adding any monitor specific terms and resetting the actions for any that remain. o    New Filter Operators.
 Two new filter operators and their inverse have been added.
-You can now indicate whether a value is in a set of other values, for example 'cat' is in the set of  'cat,  dog,  cow,  horse'.
-You  can  also  use  regular expressions so 'cat' matches '^c.*'.
-The 'not in set' and 'not matches' operators are also available.

-o     Additional Scales.
+You can now indicate whether a value is in a set of other values, for example `cat' is in the set of `cat, dog, cow, horse'.
+You can also use regular expressions so `cat' matches `^c.*'.
+The `not in set' and `not matches' operators are also available. o    Additional Scales.
 Enhancements to the scaling algorithm mean that non binary scales are now just as easy to apply, thus new scales such as 0.75x have been added.
-Others can be easily included if necessary.

-o     Montage Sizing.
+Others can be easily included if necessary. o    Montage Sizing.
 The montage view allows you to view all of your active cameras in one window.
 However if your cameras are different sizes then this becomes very untidy.
 You can now constrain the image size of each monitor in this view to a fixed size with the ZM_WEB_MONTAGE_WIDTH and ZM_WEB_MONTAGE_HEIGHT configuration options.
-Monitor  images will be enlarged or reduced as necessary.

-o    Compact Montage.
+Monitor images will be enlarged or reduced as necessary. o    Compact Montage.
 The traditional montage view includes individual small menus for each monitor and a status display.
 This results in a somewhat cluttered display and the